 I was diagnosed with my eating disorder after the loss of my father at a very young age.
 I struggled through my recovery journey and never could really find peace.
 Once I embraced recovery and found my groove, I knew a heart for advocacy was calling me.
 I now work with four different nonprofit organizations that have all molded me into the woman I am today and the pursuit of this work.
 Those nonprofits are:

 1. S.T.E.P.S.
 Toward Eating Disorder Recovery and Awareness: while this is not a registered nonprofit, this title is what I have carried as an umbrella for my advocacy work for years now.
 I created a curriculum that is targeted for 4-6 grade students under this title and I hope to continue to grow that space moving forward.
 I also created a club at Arizona State University under this title which acts as a weekly support group on the college campus that I called home.

 2. National Eating Disorder Association: NEDA helped me to gather the resources in my community to get the help I deserved.
-I currently work as a committee member for the Phoenix, Arizona NEDA chapter and help to plan the annual walk and smaller events throughout the year.
+I currently work as the director for the Phoenix, Arizona NEDA chapter and help to plan the annual walk and smaller events throughout the year.